An Extractive-and-Abstractive Framework for Source Code Summarization: Background

-Automatic text summarization techniques were introduced to automatic code summarization as early as 10 years ago.
-For example, in 2010, Sonia Haiduc et.al~\cite{2010-Program-Comprehension-with-Code-Summarization} proposed an extractive code summarization technique for the automatic generation of extractive summaries for source code entities.
+Automatic text summarization techniques were introduced to automatic code summarization as early as ten years ago~\cite{2010-Automated-Text-Summarization-Summarizing-Code, 2013-Evaluating-Source-Code-Summarization}.
+For example, in 2010, Sonia Haiduc et al.~\cite{2010-Program-Comprehension-with-Code-Summarization} proposed an extractive code summarization technique for the automatic generation of extractive summaries for source code entities.
 Extractive summaries are generated by selecting the most important terms in code snippets.
 In addition, they present a study in~\cite{2010-Automated-Text-Summarization-Summarizing-Code} to investigate the suitability of various text summarization techniques for generating code summaries.
 The study results indicate that a combination of text summarization techniques is most appropriate for code summarization and that developers generally agree with the produced summaries.
+Existing extractive methods usually use text retrieval (TR) techniques to determine the most important $n$ terms for each code snippet.
+The common TR techniques include Vector Space Model~\cite{1975-Vector-Space-Model}, Latent Semantic Indexing~\cite{1990-Latent-Semantic-Analysis}, and Hierarchical PAM~\cite{2007-Mixtures-of-Hierarchical-Topics}.
+Considering that the quality of the summaries generated by extractive methods depends heavily on the process of extracting the subset, Paige Rodeghero et al.~\cite{2014-Code-Summarization-Eye-tracking-Study} present an eye-tracking study of programmers and propose a tool for selecting keywords based on the findings of the eye-tracking study.
 Recently, DL-based code summarization techniques have been proposed one after another~\cite{2018-DeepCom, 2019-Code-Generation-Summarization, 2020-Code-to-Comment-Translation, 2021-SiT}.
-Similar to abstractive text summarization, these techniques also widely adopt the encoder-decoder models borrowed from neural machine translation (detailed in Section~\ref{subsec:neural_machine_translation}) to generate natural language summaries.
-Therefore, we can consider DL-based code summarization techniques as abstractive methods.
+For example, Srinivasan Iyer et al.~\cite{2016-CODE-NN} present the first DL-based method for generating code comments.
+To produce semantic-preserving code embedding representations, multiple aspects of the code snippet have been explored, including tokens~\cite{2018-TL-CodeSum, 2019-Convolutional-Neural-Network-Code-Summarization, 2020-Hybrid-DeepCom, 2020-Transformer-based-Approach-for-Code-Summarization, 2021-CoTexT}, abstract syntactic trees (ASTs)~\cite{2018-Code2seq, 2018-DeepCom, 2019-Code-Summarization-with-Extended-Tree-LSTM, 2019-Ast-attendgru, 2020-Hybrid-DeepCom, 2020-Rencos, 2021-BASTS}, control flows~\cite{2020-RL-Guided-Code-Summarization} and code property graphs~\cite{2020-FusionGNN}.
+In addition, these DL-based methods have tried various neural network architectures, such as LSTM~\cite{2016-CODE-NN, 2018-DeepCom, 2020-RL-Guided-Code-Summarization}, Bidirectional-LSTM~\cite{2021-EditSum, 2020-Rencos, 2020-R2Com}, GRU~\cite{2020-Hybrid-DeepCom, 2019-Ast-attendgru}, Transformer~\cite{2020-Transformer-based-Approach-for-Code-Summarization, 2021-BASTS} and GNN~\cite{2020-Improved-Code-Summarization-via-GNN, 2020-FusionGNN}.